ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 As already said, the called contract (which can be the same as the caller) will receive a freshly cleared instance of memory and has access to the call payload - which will be provided in a separate area called the calldata.
 After it has finished execution, it can return data which will be stored at a location in the caller’s memory preallocated by the caller.

-Calls are limited to a depth of 1024, which means that for more complex operations, loops should be preferred over recursive calls.
+Calls are limited to a depth of 1024, which means, that for more complex operations, loops should be preferred over recursive calls.
 ```

 <!-- Feels like this should maybe form a more advanced/complex doc that sits under transactions.
 Stuff like Ethers and providers need some sort of intro-->